AldosAC/GitFlowLab/README.md

 ```
 Now the changes that were made in our main branch and the changes in our new-component branches have been merged together and co-exist in our main branch.

-In a repo that's being worked on with multiple engineers, the process of merging branches usually occurs via a pull request made in whatever version control system your team is doing.
-This gives other team members an opportunity to review your changes before they're merged in.
+In a repo that's being worked on with multiple engineers, the process of merging branches usually occurs via a pull request made in whatever version control system your team is using.
+This gives other team members an opportunity to review your changes before they're merged.

 How you'll utilize branches is likely going to depend on your team's workflow.
 It's always a good idea to synch up with your team about when you should be creating new branches and how you'll interact with them so that everyone's on the same page.